sisterai/estate-assistant-system/README.md

   View properties on an interactive map with markers, search functionality, and links to Zillow listings.
 - **Visualizations Page:**
   Explore aggregate charts and insights for all Chapel Hill properties.
+- **Market Insights Page:**
+  Get the latest market trends and insights for Chapel Hill real estate and other markets across the US.
 - **Expert View:**
   Toggle between the combined AI response and individual expert responses (Data Analyst, Lifestyle Concierge, Financial Advisor, Neighborhood Expert, Cluster Analyst) to see different perspectives on your query.
 - **Interactive Charts:**